Mohammad1745/cachifyjs/README.md

 - `lifetime` (optional): The amount of time in milliseconds that the cached response should be considered valid.
 After this time has elapsed, the cache will be invalidated.

 - `encryption` (optional): For sensitive data, encryption can be enabled.
-If the cached data is encrypted then it mandatory.
+If the cached data is encrypted then it's mandatory.

     - `secretKey` (required): To use encryption, you'll need to provide a secret key to the encryption configuration.
 This secret key will be used to encrypt and decrypt your data.